Exercise Therapy in Sydney

 As we age, a great number of structural and functional transformations occur leading to a decline in “optimal” physical capacity.
 While our level of activity affects some of these changes, others bear little relationship to the quantity of exercise performed.
 Age-related changes in skin composition (texture, etc.), vision, hair colour, hearing, etc. take place irrespective of an individual’s level of physical fitness.

 However, other factors such as breathing capacity, heart function, muscle strength, etc. are heavily influenced by one’s level of fitness.

-The Body’s Response to Exercise
+How Does The Body Response to Exercise Therapy ?

 The human body generally responds well to physical exercise and substantial improvements may be anticipated in heart and lung function, muscular strength and endurance, flexibility and one’s ability to respond to stimulii.

 Some of the more noticeable changes to exercise may include:

 What Is Involved With The Exercise Therapy Program